WilliamChuFCB/503-assignment-project/README.md

 ## About this project

-This is an small assignment project of anly 503 (Advanced Data Visualization).
+This is a small assignment project of anly 503 (Advanced Data Visualization).
 I mainly used R to create different visualizations based on medical data and developed some data insights.

 ## Introduction